MuRating: A High Quality Data Selecting Approach to Multilingual Large Language Model Pretraining: Methodology

 \subsubsection{Multilingual Rater Objective}

-The final loss function is a combination of the original pairwise loss from same-language and cross-language comparisons, along with the parallel text regularization term:

-where $\lambda$ is a tunable hyperparameter balancing cross-lingual consistency and discrimination.
+The final loss function is a combination of the original pairwise loss from same-language and cross-language comparisons, along with the parallel text regularization term: where $\mathcal{L}_{\text{pairwise}}$ means the loss calcuated by equation \ref{eq:loss} for both monolingual and cross-lingual pairs, $\lambda$ is a tunable hyperparameter balancing cross-lingual consistency and discrimination.
 This joint training approach allows us to construct a multilingual quality rater that is robust, consistent across languages, and sensitive to relative quality differences.